SFauth/AAC-using-large-language-models/README.md

 <span id='contact'/>

 ### 7. Contact
-If you have any questions, feel free to contact me via (ys484 at cam.ac.uk).
+If there are still open questions, have a look at the dissertation or contact me at (SFauth@gmx.net).

 ****